beeware/beekeeper/README.rst

     SECRET_KEY=<your key here>

-in the .env file inthe project home directory.
+in the .env file in the project home directory.

 Sendgrid
 ~~~~~~~~